sbugert/react-native-admob/README.md

 1. `npm i react-native-admob -S`
 2. Add [Google AdMob Framework](https://developers.google.com/admob/ios/quick-start#manually_using_the_sdk_download) to your Xcode project.
 3. Add react-native-admob static library to your Xcode project like explained [here](http://facebook.github.io/react-native/docs/linking-libraries-ios.html).
-4. To use it in your javascript code you can `import Banner from 'react-native-admob'` or `var Banner = require("react-native-admob")`
+4. To use it in your javascript code you can `import { AdMobBanner } from 'react-native-admob'`
 ##### Android

 Make the following additions to the given files.